varun-vasudevan/CDRS-India/study2_july/README.md

 - Chandigarh doesn't have districts.
 - Lakshadweep was excluded because it had less than 10 cases as of July 12, 2020
 - Andaman & Nicobar Islands, Manipur, Mizoram and Sikkim didn't have any deaths until July 25, 2020
-- Rows 46 to 50 were merged to calculate the privacy score.
-    - Merged entry is -1 if at least one entry is -1
-    - Merged entry is 0 if all entries are 0
-    - Otherwise, merged entry is a 1